robinst/spotty-gnome/README.md

 Contributing
 ------------

-Contributions very welcome!
+Contributions welcome!
+Because it's written in JS, the edit/run cycle is very fast.

 Some things to do:

 * Stability
 * Add Ctrl+Q